simonteozw/tp/docs/DeveloperGuide.md

  The following steps will describe the execution of the `AddLessonCommand`, assuming no errors are encountered:

- 1. When `AddLessonCommand` is executed, it will first call the model's `hasModule` method
- 2. This is to ensure that the specified module exists
+ 1. When `AddLessonCommand` is executed, it will first call the model's `hasModule` method to ensure that the specified module exists
- 3. Following this, it will call the model's `hasLesson` method
- 4. This is to ensure that the lesson does not yet exist in the app
+ 2. Following this, it will call the model's `hasLesson` method to ensure that the lesson does not yet exist in the app
- 5. If both checks pass, `AddLessonCommand` will call the model's `addLesson` method
+ 3. If both checks pass, `AddLessonCommand` will call the model's `addLesson` method
- 6. The model will then call the `addLesson` method of TrackIter, and adds the lesson to the app.
+ 4. The model will then call the `addLesson` method of TrackIter, and adds the lesson to the app.

  ![Add Lesson Activity Diagram](images/AddLessonActivityDiagram.png)